 Ah, yes, I used to sing a lot.
-Even took formal lessons for a few years with a famous singer and singing teacher in Hanoi, who passed away a few years ago and whom I’m still missing dearly and remembering fondly.
+Even took formal lessons for a few years with Quy Duong, a famous singer and singing teacher in Hanoi, who passed away a few years ago and whom I still miss dearly and remember fondly.
 There is a recording I made of that somewhere but not quite here on the site yet.
 Maybe later.

 Lastly, maybe a couple biographical tidbits.
 Stuffed in at the bottom for those who had the patience to read through all the rest.

-I was born and raised in Berlin, Europe.
+was born and raised in Berlin, Europe.
 I know there’s a whole country I’m leaving out, but we can dream, no?
 I don’t quite dare say, Berlin, Planet Earth.
 Anywho.
-Growing up on the west pole was nice.
+Growing up at the west pole was nice.
 As long as it lasted.
 But that’s something for some other time, maybe.
-For the past 15 years or so I’ve been living in Asia.
+For the 15 years or so between 2003 and 2018 I’ve lived in Asia.
 Mainly Vietnam, both north and south.
 Partly in Thailand, and more recently, Nepal.
-I do visit family in Berlin once a year, but what I miss about Europe is Italy.
+I did visit family in Berlin once a year, but what I missed about Europe was Italy.
 Make of that what you will.
 Or of the fact that I’m writing English (thinking and dreaming, too, but of course you can’t know that).

 Enough already.
 I hope you enjoy some of what I publish here.
 Drop me a line if you like, over at Contact or by sending email to email@example.com.
 And if you really enjoy something here, consider showing your appreciation more tangibly over at Appreciation.